axeluhl/sailing-analytics/wiki/howto/onboarding.md

 1. Get the content of the git repository
   * Generate SSH Keys with "ssh-keygen -t rsa -C "" " command in Cygwin Terminal (Not with Putty!!!)
   * Clone the repository to your local file system from `ssh://[SAP-User]@git.wdf.sap.corp:29418/SAPSail/sapsailingcapture.git`  or `ssh://[user]@sapsailing.com/home/trac/git`  User "trac" has all public ssh keys.
+  * Please note that when using one of the newer versions of Cygwin, your Cygwin home folder setting might differ from your Windows home folder.
+This will likely lead to problems when issuing certain commands.
+For troubleshooting, take a look at the following thread: https://stackoverflow.com/questions/1494658/how-can-i-change-my-cygwin-home-folder-after-installation
 2. Check out the 'master' branch from the git repository.
 The 'master' branch is the main development branch.
 Please check that you start your work on this branch.
 3. Setup and configure Eclipse
   * Make absolutely sure to import CodeFormatter.xml (from $GIT_HOME/java) into your Eclipse preferences (Preferences->Java->Code Style->Formatter)